f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--load-statefile=<file path>` (_string_)

-Restore the application state from a statefile right after starting, then continue running.
-F3D applies the statefile above configuration files but below command line options.
+Restore the F3D state from a statefile right after starting, then continue running.
+F3D applies the statefile above configuration files but below command-line options.
 An explicit `--resolution` overrides the restored window size, and an explicit `--position` overrides the restored window position.
 If `-` is specified instead of a filename, F3D reads the statefile from the standard input.
 If the file does not exist, F3D skips it with a warning.

 ### `--save-statefile=<file path>` (_string_)

-Save the application state to a statefile right after loading, then continue running.
+Save the F3D state to a statefile right after loading, then continue running.
 The saved state includes the options, camera, window size and all file groups, including the ones not currently loaded.
 Supports the same [template variables](#filename-templating) as `--output`.
 If `-` is specified instead of a filename, F3D writes the statefile to the standard output.

 ### `--statefile-filename=<file path>` (_string_, default: empty)